Railways in

 - Dal-Västra Värmlands

-Järnväg a standard gauge tourist railway in the mountains of western
+Järnväg standard gauge tourist railway in the mountains of western

 - Engelsbergs-Norbergs